 - ATM terminals are operated either by Swiss Post (Postomat) or the banks (Bancomat) or the national EFTPOS network, all of which are EMV-compliant.

-- Contactless card usage remains low, with only 10.6% of debit card transaction value and 25.4% of credit card transaction value being contactless.
+- Contactless card usage has shown strong growth since 2018, with 59% of debit card transaction value and 57% of credit card transaction value being contactless.

 - The Swiss Financial Market Supervisory Authority (FINMA) has initiated a series of schemes supporting the fintech sector, especially in light of the country’s fast-changing banking environment and the speed of global digitization.
 This culminated, for example, in the adoption of a regulatory sandbox and the launch of a new licensing category for fintech companies, providing a flexible backdrop from which companies are able to innovate.